-This “Windows was unable to complete the format” error message appears due to bad sectors, file system errors, or write-protection.
-To complete the formatting process smoothly, you can try to reformat the drive or check disk errors.
+This “Windows was unable to complete the format” error message appears due to bad sectors, outdated drivers, or a virus infection.
+To complete the formatting process smoothly, you can try to check disk errors or scan the computer for viruses.
 If needed, recover lost data with Partition Magic.

 It can be very frustrating when you encounter the error message “Windows could not complete the format”.
 This error can occur when formatting various storage devices, including hard drives, USB flash drives, memory cards, and external hard drives.